photopea/UTIF.js/README.md

 ...
 <img src="image.tif" />  <img src="dog.tif" /> ...
 ```
 And UTIF.js will do the rest.
 Internally, the "src" attribute of the image will be replaced with a new URI of the image (base64-encoded PNG).
+Note, that you can also insert DNG, CR2, NEF and other raw images into HTML this way.

 ## Encoding TIFF images